Corinne Heijn facilitates the Women’s Wealth Matters program, a dedicated space for female impact investors.

 “Being amongst other women or people who face the same challenges, might highlight our issues and so it is confrontational perhaps, but it also allows us to break through them.
 Together it’s much easier than alone.
 I have dedicated the last 25 years of my career to connecting women because I have seen first hand what can happen when we do let go of old judgment and fear.
 We become magic.
 So, WWM is not some club to convince women to impact invest.
 It is a safe space, in which we welcome each other to the party, and then we have one.
 Changing the world is fun and it’s high time we get in on it.”

 “In my journey, I have also come to know money as a force for good; something deeply creative.
 Personally, I never trusted banks.
 I always worked with independent wealth managers.
 I wanted to be involved and to feel I had choices.
 Being able to create that for me made me realise how important financial independence is.
 This agency - the ability to make one’s own financial choices - will not only change the world of finance but also improve the world as a whole.
 In practice, this means WWM facilitates the kind of conversations between women, that allow them to translate their values into real investments.”

-If you’re interested and a female wealth owner, please join and register for our next online Women’s Wealth Matters on 24 November.
+If you’re interested and a female wealth owner, please join our next Women’s Wealth Matters session.

 Would you like to receive stories like this and more news about the impact investment community directly in your inbox?